lovecomm/gamma/README.md

 	`concept-bannerWidthxbannerHeight-layerName.fileExtension`
 	**`Example: nowinslc-300x600-logo.png`**

 5. Now onto your JS files.
 Right now this project by default is set up to use GSAP's greensock animation library, as well as jQuery (Both via CDN — which is allowed for both DoubleClick and Adwords vendors).
 If you want something different or in addition, just run `bower install -S name-of-library`.
 Then locate the **dep** task within the **Gulpfile.js**.
 There you can follow what's already being done to make sure your library get's sent to the **assets/scripts/** directory.
-Also, if you decide to not use jQuery or GSAP, make sure you remove the CDN from within your `template-general.lodash` file.
+Also, if you decide to not use jQuery or GSAP, make sure you remove the CDN from within your `./.strategist/banner.lodash` template file.

 6. Dependencies all setup.
 Check!
 Moving on...
 Run `gulp default` or just `gulp`.
 This will generate the first size for each concept.
 As well as a new lodash template for each concept (you'll use this later).

 7. Animate the first size of each of your concepts.

-8. Now you'll need to copy your CUSTOM STYLES, CUSTOM DOM NODES, CUSTOM VARS, and TIMELINE from the animated-masters of each master banner to it's corresponding lodash template.
-(Wait?!
-What?! - Hey, it's job security) Moving on...

-	*.
-You may have used the height and width for various other styles or values in your timeline.
-To turn those into variables that will get converted into their correct sizes for each banner, change them to the lodash code, `<%= bannerWidth %>` and `<%= bannerHeight %>`.

-9. Run `gulp resize`.
+8. Run `gulp resize`.
 This takes everything you've done for each concept and copies it into each of the sizes you listed out in **config.json**, with the code being updated for you to match the correct size and width for each banner.
+Keep in mind that each instance of `widthpx or heightpx` (example... `width: 300px` or `height: 600px`)is replaced with the generated banner's correct width and height.

-10. Update your animations, clean up your DOM (if needed) for each size of each concept.
+9. Update your animations, clean up your DOM (if needed) for each size of each concept.

-11. Now you're ready to send the files out for a **preview**.
+10. Now you're ready to send the files out for a **preview**.
 Run `gulp preview` to generate it.
-This generates an index.html file for your project that automatically inlines a link for each of the static and each of the HTML5 banners.
-The links will open a lightbox. then copy the generated preview folder to whatever server you'll be using to publicly preview the banners.
-Send the URL.
+This generates a preview folder at the root directory of your Strategist project.
+Simply copy this folder to whatever server you'd like it to be reviewed on.
+It's index.html contains links for each of the static and  HTML5 banners.
+The links will open a lightbox.

-12. All approved?
+11. Ready to send to your Vendor/Network?
 AWESOME!
 Go ahead and run `gulp handoff`.
-This copies all of the banners you've animated already into `lib/temp/`, then updates each of the banners to match the link and script dependencies for each vendor you put in **config.json**.
+This copies all of the banners you've animated already into `.strategist/temp/`, then updates each of the banners to match the link and script dependencies for each vendor you put in **config.json**.
 A zipped handoff is generated and put in the root dir of this project.

 ## Setting up your Image files for Strategist
 * Already outlined above, just make sure your image layers are all namespaced correctly in the following format: `concept-bannerWidthxbannerHeight-layerName.fileExtension`